 There are a huge number of concerts each year: Winter concert, Pianists' Tea concert, Two Carol Services, Jazz Café, Spring Concert, Battle of the Bands, House Music Competition, Soloists' Concert and a Summer Concert.
 In 2019 we staged 'Sweeney Todd', casting students for all performance roles including the band.
-We look forward to our next Musical, in 2021.
+We look forward to our next Musical, which we hope to stage as soon as possible.
 Recently performed works are Parry's 'Blest Pair of Sirens', Walton's 'Coronation Te Deum' and Gershwin's 'Rhapsody in Blue'.
-Last year saw our first music tour to Barcelona in the October half term, we hope to run another tour in October 2020.
+2018 saw our first music tour to Barcelona in the October half term, we hope to run another tour as soon as we can.